 The technical drawing provides a cross-sectional view of a plastic cable gland.
 In order to specify the correct cable gland size to ensure proper fitting and sealing, the overall diameter at the top part (D), the height of the bottom part (H), the diameter of the bottom part (D2) and the height of the lower portion of the cable gland (H2) are essential.

-HellermannTyton cable glands can be used in a wide range of industrial applications as they are available in three thread patterns: with fixed external threads, swivel external threads and swivel flange.
+HellermannTyton cable glands can be used in a wide range of industrial applications as they are available in two thread patterns: with swivel external threads and swivel flange.

 Cable glands with fixed external threads may require more space for installation since the entire gland body rotates during tightening.
 If more flexibility and convenience during installation is needed, cable gland connectors with swivel external threads can be used.
 They feature external threads that can rotate or swivel independently of the gland body.
 The gland body remains stationary while only the external threads rotate during installation, making it easier to tighten the gland onto the mating surface without having to rotate the entire gland body.